alex-nickerson/Rock-Paper-Scissors/README.md

 Play Rock Paper Scissors using the console!
 Use Developer Tools -> script.js and look at the console log to play.

 Through this project, I learned the basics of JavaScript.

-I created this 100% by myself using only the knowledge from The Odin Project.